CarmenChenEpi/566-prjoject/docs/index.md

 summary(cases$cumulative_deaths)
 ```

-The two datasets were merged into one dataset by date.
-Final dataset has
+The two datasets were merged into one dataset by date variable.
+Final
-296 observations (i.e. rows) and 7 variables (i.e., columns).
+dataset has 296 observations and 7 variables.
+Exploratory data analysis
-Exploratory data analysis was conducted in the merged dataset.
-No
+was conducted in the merged dataset.
+No missing value, implaussible
-missing value, implaussible vaule or data error was found.
-The data
+vaule or data error was found.
+The data includes COVID-19 partial and
-includes COVID-19 partial and fully vaccination rates, daily new cases,
+fully vaccination rates, daily new cases, cumulative cases, daily new
-cumulative cases, daily new deaths, as well cumulative deaths from
-2020/12/14 to 2021/10/05.
-Both univariate and bivariate summary
+deaths, as well cumulative deaths from 2020/12/14 to 2021/10/05.
+Both
-statistics was analyzed.
-Exploratory graphs were generated between
+univariate and bivariate summary statistics was analyzed.
+Exploratory
-vaccination rates and cases and deaths.
+graphs were generated between vaccination rates and cases and deaths.

 ``` r
 #combine the dataset